OSSimulation/iOS-artwork/README.md

+# iOS-artwork

 ### Forked from Jato-BZ's fork to add semi Python3 support for exporting

-Please note that I did not test creating.
-No pull requests will be accepted.
+Please note that creating an .artwork file will most likely will not work.
+You need the PIL (Pillow) library installed in order for this to function.
+Make sure you clone the entire repository or the below command will not work.
 Example command:

-    ./iOS_artwork.py export -a /path/to/artwork_file@2x.artwork -d /path/to/export/directory
+    python3 ./iOS_artwork.py export -a /path/to/artwork_file@2x.artwork -d /path/to/export_directory

+## Original README.md below

 ### Forked originally from Dave Peck's GitHub and updated for iOS10 Support